stefangotz/initbot/README.md

 Note that anyone (i.e., any Discord user on a given server) can update the initiative of or remove the character of any other player.

 Get more information on any of the commands with `$help`, e.g., `$help init`.

+## Development

+Improvements to the code are most welcome.

+To get started with this Python project, note that it relies on a number of fairly common Python tools to improve the development experience, first and foremost being *poetry*.
+The script `tools/setup.sh` contains the instructions to initialise a development environment for this project.
+If on Windows, try running it from a *git bash* session or simply run the commands it contains on the command prompt or a powershell session.

+To run an instance of the bot:

+- create a Discord bot token (see Google)
+- create a `.env` file at the top of the repository
+- add the line `token=[TOKEN]` with the bot token to the `.env` file
+- run `tools/run.sh` (or the commands that script contains)